12 Best Report Writing Topics: It’s Time To Get Started On Your Next Research Paper

 According to antislavery.org, nearly 50 million people live in modern-day slavery, and approximately 25% of modern-day enslaved people are children.
 There are many forms of modern-day slavery, including forced marriage, domestic servitude, forced labor, human trafficking, and descent-based slavery (when enslaved children are also forced to work as enslaved people).
 For your research report on present-day slavery, you may focus on one of these areas or explore the concept of modern-day slavery as a whole.

-Some people are against assisted suicide and believe people should not be able to choose how and when they’ll die.
+Some people are against assisted suicide and believe people should be unable to choose how and when they’ll die.
 In contrast, others feel that allowing people to choose their time of death following a diagnosis of a terminal illness allows them to pass away with dignity.

-This is another topic that can either work as an informational or persuasive essay.
+This report writing topic for students can work as an informational or persuasive essay.
 If you have strong feelings on the topic, be sure to present both sides of the argument and your personal opinion on your point of view.
 You’ll also want to be sure to touch on the history of assisted suicide in the United States and views on assisted suicide around the world, as the practice is common in many areas of the world.

 6. The Draft’s History in America